Bower, Adam. 2020. “Entrapping Gulliver: The United States and the Antipersonnel Mine Ban.” Security Studies 29 (1): forthcoming.

 Bower, Adam.
 2020.
-“Competing Conceptions of Responsibility in Conventional Weapons Disarmament.”
-In Responsibility in World Politics, edited by Antje Vetterlein and Hannes Hansen-Magnusson.
+“Negotiating Responsibility in Conventional Weapons Disarmament.”
+In The Rise of Responsibility in World Politics, edited by Antje Vetterlein and Hannes Hansen-Magnusson.
 Under contract with Cambridge University Press.

 Bower, Adam.
 2016.
 “Networking for the Ban: Network Structure, Social Power, and the Movement to Ban Antipersonnel Mines.”
 In The New Power Politics: Networks and Transnational Security Governance, edited by Deborah Avant and Oliver Westerwinter.
 Oxford: Oxford University Press, 169-195.

 Bower, Adam and Richard Price.
 2013.
 “Moral Mission Accomplished?
 Assessing the Landmine Ban.”
 In Justice, Sustainability, and Security: Global Ethics for the 21st Century, edited by Eric A. Heinze.
 New York: Palgrave Macmillan, 131–169.